 My eggplant has been giving me the stare down every time I open my fridge.

-As a side note, eggplants are in the category of nightshades.
-When we lead the Conscious Cleanse we “keep them off our plate” because they can cause inflammation for some people.
+As a side note, eggplants are nightshades.
+When we’re cleansing, we keep nightshades off our plate because they can cause inflammation for some people.
 If you have no individual problem with nightshades, feel free to eat these more often or make them part of your 20%!

-With a little baba and a lot of ganoush!
+With a little baba and a lot of ghanoush,

 Makes 1-2 cups